 For information on how to access these publications, contact Laura.

-Laura’s work has been featured in publications including Poor Lass Zine (edited by Seleena Laverne Daye and Em Ledger), Fanzine Concept!Editorial (published by Fukin’ Fan Riot Press, edited by Owen G. Parry) and Poetry Nights II (published by The Society Club, edited by Chip Martin).
+Laura’s work has been featured in a number of publications including: Perpetual Inventory Vol. 3 (published by Offline Press, edited by Camille Yvert); ARC 21 (Royal College of Art magazine, edited by MA Writing students); Poor Lass (edited by Seleena Laverne Daye and Em Ledger); Fanzine Concept!Editorial (published by Fukin’ Fan Riot Press, edited by Owen G. Parry); Poetry Nights II (published by The Society Club, edited by Chip Martin).

-Image: Laura Dee Milnes, Self portrait, in the office (2011) (detail)
+Top image: Laura Dee Milnes, Self portrait, in the office (2011).
+Detail.